-- (a) Opening;
+- (a) Opening prayer/ moment of reflection

-- (b) Applications for leave of absence;
+- (b) Applications for leave of absence

-- (c) Official announcements;
+- (c) Official announcements by the Mayor

-- (d) Motions of sympathy and congratulations;

-- (e) Disclosure of interests;
+- (e) Disclosure of interests

-- (f) Minutes of the previous meeting;
+- (f) Confirmation of minutes of the previous meeting

-- (g) Questions of which notice has been given;
+- (g) Questions of which notice has been given in terms of Rule 58

-- (h) Matters deferred from the previous meeting;
+- (h) Matters deferred from the previous meeting

-- (i) Report of the municipal manager;
+- (i) Submission of reports from Council representatives serving in district council

+- (j) Submission of reports from SALGA working groups

+- (k) Reports from Portfolio -committees

-- (j) Reports of departmental managers;
+- I) Reports of the municipal manager

+- (m) Report from the Audit Committee

+- (m) Urgent reports allowed only with the consensus of the chairperson

-- (k) Deputations and interviews;
+- (m) Deputations and interviews

+- (n) In-committee reports

 - (I) Closure.

-44. Quorum and decision making
+43. Quorum and decision making